-A study of the data captured by the UCSF TRC shows the disparities that can exist based on survivors' age, education and housing status were dramatically reduced if that person is served by a TRC.41
+A study of the data captured by the UCSF TRC shows the disparities that can exist based on survivors' age, education and housing status were dramatically reduced if that person is served by a TRC.

-- Educational disparities eliminated: When served by usual care, people with high school or more education were twice as likely to file a victim compensation application than people without a high school education (28 percent versus 13 percent).
-TRC clients who had not completed high school filed victim compensation claims at about the same rate as clients who had completed high school (55 percent versus 56 percent), as illustrated in Figure 7. - Age disparities nearly eliminated: Under usual care, approximately 12 percent of crime survivors 35 or younger applied for compensation, versus 30 percent of those who were 35 and older.
-When served by a TRC, more than half of clients who were 35 or younger successfully applied for victim compensation, almost as many as those who were older than 35 (54 percent versus 57 percent), see Figure 7. - Housing and homeless disparities reduced: When served by usual care, less than 1 in 10 of crime survivors who were homeless applied for victim compensation, compared to about a third of those with housing (7.8 percent versus 34 percent).
-As shown in Figure 8, when served by a TRC about half of homeless survivors applied for victim compensation, compared with about 6 out of 10 people who were housed (49 percent versus 59.6 percent).
+- Educational disparities eliminated: When served by TRC, people with high school or more education were twice as likely to file victim compensation applications when compared to usual care (55 percent versus 28 percent).
+In a similar vein, TRC clients with less than a high school education were almost four times more likely to file a victim compensation application than those receiving usual care (56 percent versus 13 percent), as illustrated in Figure 7. - Age disparities nearly eliminated: For crime survivors age 35 or younger, more than half (54 percent) filed victim compensation applications when compared to only 12 percent in usual care.
+Similarly more than half of crime victims over 35 who received TRC services filed for victim compensation entitlements, compared to about one third of survivors in usual care (58 percent versus 30 percent), see Figure 7. - Housing and homeless disparities reduced: When served by usual care, less than 1 in 10 crime survivors who were homeless applied for victim compensation, compared to almost half of survivors receiving TRC services (8 percent versus 49 percent).
+As shown in Figure 7, only a third of housed usual care survivors filed for entitlements when compared to more than half of TRC clients (34 percent versus 60 percent).